surfinzap/typopo/README.md

 - Rusyn

 Typopo fixes punctuation:
-- double quotes (and accidentally-typed punctuation related to the use of double quotes)
+- double quotes (and accidentally typed punctuation related to the use of double quotes)
 - double primes
 - single quotes (with an assumption they are used as [secondary](https://en.wikipedia.org/wiki/Quotation_mark#Summary_table_for_various_languages) and in pairs)
 - single primes